Mexico, State of Chihuahua, Valles Centrales Grassland Priority Conservation Area

 Most ranchers in Valles Centrales are calf-cow operations that focus on the production of calves, which are then sold for fattening up.
 ABC's model is to work with the landowners to evaluate their current management, develop a new rotational grazing plan, and cost-share the funding for the requisite infrastructure.
 The financial benefits go to the landowner.
 Additional investment of infrastructure financing could be worked into an investment model that provides return on investment through calf sales.

-To date we have work with 5 landowners on nearly 30,000 ha, and have identified 3 additional landowners, who manage another nearly 30,000 ha.
-We will be working on restoration with them in 2017 and 2018.
+To date, ABC and Pronatura Noreste work with 5 landowners on nearly 30,000 ha, and have identified 3 additional landowners, who manage another nearly 30,000 ha.
+They began to work on restoration with them in 2017 and 2018.

 Bird Conservancy of the Rockies, and IMC Vida Silvestre are assisting with biodiversity monitoring.
 The National Audubon Society is involved in promoting improved grassland management and are investigating the animal custody chain within the beef industry.
 And Initiative 20x20 partner Pasticultores del Desierto is another partner that is bringing in additional landowners and financing to implement improved grassland management.
 This innovative partnership will help revitalize thousands of hectares of degraded land throughout one of Mexico's most unique ecosystems.